QR199/QR199.github.io/README.md

 **Reflection on the process you used last week, how can you make the process work better?**
 After the break I feel much more prepared for the final two weeks and ready to get everything done.
 If I work hard this week I can have a relatively mellow week next week.

+### week 15:

+**What did you do last week?**
+Last week I worked on my final project in ML, I made a vision model that detects neurobiological signs of dementia in brain scans.
+Unfortunately the dataset was missing many labels and not large enough to perform optimally.
+I also finished my final computer systems homework and began on my final report for this class.
+I heard back from 80,000 hours and they informed me that they would not be able to give me any advising.
+Apparently they receive a large volume of requests and have limited ability to respond.
+So maybe that resource is not the best.
+I also started looking into the largest fly brain dataset that was recently released.
+There have already been simulations of neural activity in this digital fly brain, which amazingly recreated common fly behavior.
+I think that I will adopt some of the techniques they used in their model for my brain project.

+**What do you plan to do this week?**
+This week I am planning on finishing up the final report for this class and taking my last exam.
+After both of those things are complete I will continue looking for internships and jobs.

+**Are there any impediments in your way?**
+None that I can think of!
+This is the final stretch.

+**Reflection on the process you used last week, how can you make the process work better?**
+I think this class has helped me start to narrow down paths to employment, and my aim is to focus on getting a job full time.
+Looking at all of the resources people have gathered over the semester has been very helpful.

 ## Fundamental Algorithms for Leetcode: